 Abstract

-Introduction: Antimicrobial resistance (AMR) is a global threat with an appreciable impact on morbidity, mortality and costs especially in low- and middle-income countries.
-The excessive use of antibiotics especially in ambulatory care is a primary factor increasing AMR.
-This includes the inappropriate dispensing of antibiotics without a prescription for essentially viral infections such as sore throats and coughs, which is prevalent in Pakistan.
-This needs addressing going forward to reduce AMR in the country.
-Methods: A cross-sectional study was conducted among three district hospitals to extract data from parents of children up to 12 years concerning their awareness, practices and rationale of self-medication with antibiotics for their children.
-Results: 438 parents took part.
-The majority of parents were between 30 and 39 years (65.5%) and possessed secondary school education (28.5%).
-27.6% stated they knew the name of at least one antibiotic, with the majority knowing the name of amoxicillin (33%) and co-amoxiclav (19%).
-The prevalence of self-medication for their children was high at 63% principally for self-limiting conditions including sore throats (27.1%), high fever (22.4%) and nasal discharges (20.9%) and a cough (17.7%).
-The three most commonly consumed antibiotics among their children were amoxicillin (33.6%), co-amoxiclav (18.1%) and azithromycin (15.2%).
-Common reasons for self-medication with antibiotics included similar signs and symptoms to before (42.6%) and financial constraints (39%).
-Increasing education levels and familiarity with the names of antibiotics were associated with higher antibiotic usage (p < 0.001).
-Conclusion: Self-medication with antibiotics among their children for essentially self-limiting conditions was common among parents.
-Appropriate corrective measures, including targeted educational initiatives, are urgently need to address ongoing concerns and associated rising AMR in this vulnerable population.
+Introduction: Antimicrobial resistance (AMR) is a global threat appreciably impacting on morbidity, mortality and costs, especially in low- and middle-income countries.
+The excessive use of antibiotics, especially in ambulatory care, is a primary factor increasing AMR.
+This includes inappropriate dispensing of antibiotics without a prescription for essentially viral infections, which is prevalent in Pakistan.
+This needs addressing to reduce AMR.
+Materials and Methods: A cross-sectional study was conducted among three district hospitals to extract data from parents of children up to 12 years concerning their awareness, practices and rationale of self-medication with antibiotics for their children.
+Results: Four hundred and thirty-eight parents participated in the study, with the majority between 30 and 39 years (65.5%) and possessing secondary school education (28.5%).
+27.6% of parents stated that they knew the name of at least one antibiotic, with the majority knowing the name of amoxicillin (33%) and co-amoxiclav (19%).
+The prevalence of self-medication for their children was high at 63%, principally for self-limiting conditions including sore throats (27.1%), high fever (22.4%), nasal discharges (20.9%) and coughs (17.7%).
+The most commonly consumed antibiotics among their children were amoxicillin (33.6%), co-amoxiclav (18.1%) and azithromycin (15.2%), with the common reasons for self-medication including similar signs and symptoms to before (42.6%) and financial constraints (39%).
+Increasing education levels and familiarity with antibiotic names were associated with higher antibiotic usage (P < 0.001).
+Conclusions: Self-medication with antibiotics among their children for essentially self-limiting conditions was common.
+Appropriate corrective measures, including targeted educational initiatives, are urgently need to address ongoing concerns and associated rising AMR.

 -